Apart from Him we can do nothing

 Table of Contents

-Do you fear that God wants to change who you are?
+Does God want to change who you are?
 It is true He wants to transform you, but God will not erase you in the process.

 And I will give you a new heart, and I will put a new spirit in you.
 I will take out your stony, stubborn heart and give you a tender, responsive heart.
 And I will put my Spirit in you so that you will follow my decrees and be careful to obey my regulations.
 (Ezekiel 36:26-27)